C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 - What is the quality of the Optical Character Recognition process?
 - Has article segmentation been applied?
 Can we search within advertisements, images ?

+(BELOW ALREADY PROOFREAD BY SARAH)

+You are going to find out how and why newspapers are digitised and what is needed to be able to consult them online.
+Because of the diversity in approaches to digitisation projects and web design and possible unfamiliarity with online archives, there is a risk of not being able to see the wood for the trees while completing this assignment.
+To give you an example of what kind of answers are expected in response to these questions and what the variables in the table mean, we have created a sample answer on the basis of the Luxembourg online newspaper archive eluxemburgensia.lu and the Tageblatt newspaper.
+○	Open up this PDF, print it and use it as a reference to search for other newspapers.

 <!-- section -->
 ### 6.a Who digitizes, with what purpose and how is access arranged?
 <!-- section-contents -->
-You are going to find out how this is arranged for a number of collections.

 - A list of initiatives across the globe has been collected on [wikipedia](https://en.wikipedia.org/wiki/Wikipedia:List_of_online_newspaper_archives):
 - What projects have been completed or are ongoing in your own country?

-- Open up the links to the following collections, browse throught the content, and choose at least two newspapers in a language you feel comfortable with.
+- Open up the links to the collections of digitised newspapers in the table, browse through the content and choose two newspapers in a    language that you master.

-Complete the table in your template with the answers to the following questions:
-- What type of institution carried out the digitisation? public/private, for commercial/academic/preservation purpose?
-- How can you access these collections?
-- Is a subscription needed?
-Is there distant access or is it limited to the premisses of the institution?
-- Is there a dedicated interface for the digitised newspapers or is the interface common to other sources, such as books and images?
-- Where do the titles come from?
-In which languages are they available?
-Are there some special sub-collections?
-- What information is provided on each individual title by the institution?

 |     | 1.
 Institution | 2.
 Type of access | 3.
 Interface | 4.
 Collection specificities | 5.
 Metadata title
 | --- | -------------- | ----------------- | ------------ | --------------------------- | -----------------